Simulation of angular resolution of a new electromagnetic sampling calorimeter: Results

-Angular resolutions were deduced by varying the strip width from 5 to 35 mm, as shown in Figure~\ref{fig:angle_reco_width}.
-The narrower the strip width, the larger is the size of the features.
-Consequently, the angle-reconstruction performance is better with 10-mm-wide strips than 5-mm-wide strips.
+To inspect the dependency of the angular resolution on the strip width, we deduce the angular resolution by varying the strip width from 5 to 35mm, as shown in Figure~\ref{fig:angle_reco_width}.
+The narrower the strip width, the larger the feature size.
+Consequently, the angle-reconstruction performance is better with 10-mm-wide strips than with 5-mm-wide strips.
 However, the wider strips hardly provide detailed information on the EM shower.
-The 15-mm-wide strips yield a good angular resolution of 1.23~$\pm$~0.01$^{\circ}$.
+The 15-mm-wide strips yield a good angular resolution of 1.24~$\pm$~0.01$^{\circ}$ and are selected for further study considering the actual construction of a prototype detector, although 10-mm-wide strips provide the best resolution.